 Studies show that Osteoporosis affects 200 million people worldwide.
 Healthy nutrition, exercise and maybe medications will help you to prevent or slow down the progress of Osteoporosis.
 Consult with your physician for any dietary or exercise advice.
 There are lots to do in terms of prevention so take a step in the right direction today!

 Nurse Next Door makes it possible for you to keep living in your OWN home when get a little older and need a little help.
-Learn more about our services or schedule a free call with us to learn more!
+Learn more about our services by calling us toll free at +1(877) 588-8609!

 * = “What Food Can I Eat to Prevent Osteoporosis?”
 Author: Betty Kovacs Harbolic, MS, RD Medical Editor: William C. Shiel Jr., MD, FACP, FACR